Email Leaks: Preventing Your Personal Data from Being Exposed

 2. Regular Monitoring and Updates:

-Regularly check your email account for any unusual activity and keep your email client or app updated.
+Check your email account regularly for unusual activity and keep your email client or app updated.
 Software updates often include patches for security vulnerabilities, making it harder for attackers to exploit old flaws.

 3. Safe Email Practices: